OpenAPITools/openapi-generator/docs/migration-from-swagger-codegen.md

             - 'read:pets'
 ```
 If your API client is using named parameters in the function call (e.g. Perl required & optional parameters, Ruby optional parameters), you will need to add `x-codegen-request-body-name` to the spec to restore the original body parameter name.

+# Generators not yet fully migrated

+The following gnereators are not yet fully migrated and tested

+- `rust-server`
+- `apex`

+and we welcome contributions from the community to help with the migration

 [Back to OpenAPI-Generator's README page](../README.md)